 The resources available to achieve the Commissioner's key priorities are contained in the current MTFS, which can be found at the Commissioner's website.
-The Commissioner's sound financial position supports the continuing success in reducing crime and helping to make Northumbria a safer place to live and work.
+The Commissioner's sound financial position supports the continuing success in reducing crime evidenced by the long term crime reduction trend, and helping to make Northumbria a safer place to live and work.

-Events after the reporting period Police Reform and Social Responsibility Act
+Events after the reporting period

+Police Reform and Social Responsibility Act

 The Police Reform and Social Responsibility Act (the Act) which created Commissioners also sets out a second 'Stage 2' transfer which refers to the subsequent movement of certain staff, property, rights and liabilities from the Commissioner to the Chief Constable.
 The Stage 2 transfer is designed to allow elected Commissioners the freedom to make their own local arrangements about how their functions and those of the police force will be discharged in future.
-In establishing these local arrangements, the Commissioner will need to discuss with the Chief Constable who will employ which staff and hold which properties, liabilities and assets.
+The Stage 2 transfer was completed on 1 April 2014.